MatthewLacerda2/world-wide-map/README.md

 By tracing to geographically dispersed targets, i can map the whole public web

 ## And if i can do it by myself, i'll save it to a .json file and let my github-pages website read from it
+Hence why i started to get deminishing returns.
+A package going to Moscow maybe simply take half the route of a package going to Italy, no new data there.

 That's where gist.github.com comes in, since Google Drive gives you CORS